MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 For more information, see the Xbox Live SDK documentation.

+#### Tip: Derive a .h header file

-**Tip** You can use the **xcetool.exe** provided with the Xbox Live SDK (located in the Tools directory) to convert the events.man file that you downloaded from XDP into a .h header file.
-Use the '-x' option to generate this C++ header by using the new v2 property bag schema.
+You can use the **xcetool.exe** provided with the Xbox Live SDK (located in the Tools directory) to convert the `events.man` file that you downloaded from XDP into a .h header file.
+Use the '-x' option to generate this C++ header by using the v2 property bag schema.

 This header contains C++ functions that you can call for all of your configured events; for example, **EventWriteMultiplayerRoundStart()**.

-If you prefer to use a WinRT interface, you can still refer to this header file to see how the properties and measurements are constructed for each of your events.
+If you prefer to use a WinRT interface, you can still refer to this .h header file to see how the properties and measurements are constructed for each of your events.

 ### Game chat

 GameChat in UWP is included with the Xbox Live SDK as a NuGet package binary.
 See instructions in the Xbox Live Programming Guide for how to add this NuGet package to your project.

 Basic usage is virtually identical between the XDK and the UWP versions.
 A few differences in the API include:

 1. The **User::AudioDeviceAdded** event does not need to be hooked up by a UWP title.
 The underlying chat library handles device adds and removes.